-If you have any questions in regards to NWAL services, please get in touch by emailing email@example.com or phone the Farr Centre on 01909 533610 between 9:00 – 17:00 Monday – Friday.
+If you have any questions in regards to NWAL services, please get in touch by emailing firstname.lastname@example.org or phone the Farr Centre on 01909 533610 between 9am to 5pm, Monday to Friday.

 Change Grow Live

-The Bassetlaw and Newark services are still up and running though in light of the impact of Covid19.
+The Bassetlaw and Newark services are still up and running in light of the impact of Covid-19.

-Bassetlaw - Services at Ground Floor, Crown House are still running with a minimum staffing level.
-Avoiding all but essential face to face contact.
-Please contact by phone on 0115 896 0798 option 2 to discuss if support is available without having to come into the building.
+Bassetlaw - Services at Ground Floor, Crown House are still running with a minimum staffing level, avoiding all but essential face to face contact.
+Please contact them by phone on 0115 896 0798 option two to discuss if support is available without having to come into the building.

-Newark – If you are in need of support please contact by phone on 0115 896 0798 option 2 or if you are a current service user please contact your worker.
+Newark – If you are in need of support please contact them by phone on 0115 896 0798 option two or if you are a current service user please contact your worker.

 If you are a woman experiencing domestic abuse: 24-hour National Domestic Abuse Helpline 0808 2000 247